- Quick Facts

-Peninsula State Park Campgrounds
+- Location: Peninsula State Park (Door County, Wisconsin)

 We really enjoy camping in Peninsula State Park because there are so many activities available within the park and because of its central location in Door County.
 In the park you can hike, bike, paddle, swim, and more.
 There is even a golf course and an outdoor theater inside the park.
 To read more about activities within the park, visit the Peninsula State Park page here.